 Taken aback by the lack of educational opportunities for black women, they raised $100 from a Massachusetts church and opened the Atlanta Baptist Female Seminary on April 11, 1881 — laying the foundation for what would become Spelman College.

-What began 125 years ago with just a handful of eager students has morphed into one of the most respected women’s colleges in the country.
+What began over 125 years ago with just a handful of eager students has morphed into one of the most respected women’s colleges in the country.
+The school has quite a few GED graduates who are actually doing very well in college.
+Most say they really benefitted from GED online prep from Covcell.